Laboratory flammability test – flammability standards for clothing

 Neither plain nor raised surface fabrics with a Class 3 rating can be sold in the U.S.

 The 16 CFR 1610 Standard covers flammability for clothing textiles.
-The 5 inch fabric specimen is held to a ⅝ inch flame at a 45 degree angle for one minute and timed until the flame has completely crossed the specimen.
+The 6 inch fabric specimen is held to a ⅝ inch flame at a 45 degree angle for one second and timed until the flame has proceeded up the fabric a distance of 127 mm (5 inches).
 This procedure is performed twice--before and after washing and dry cleaning--and the lowest of the two times is used for classification.

 Once the product has been found to be Class 1 and acceptable for the U.S. market, the manufacturing or importing company must certify the product in a written statement known as a General Certificate of Conformity (GCC), which includes specific details about the product, the applicable testing requirements and results, contact information of the individual maintaining test records, and information about any third-party textile testing service that was used.
 For more information concerning GCC requirements, click here.

-Plain surface fabrics, regardless of fiber content, weighing 2.6 ounces per square yard or more; and fabrics, both plain and raised, consist of fibers made entirely from one or a combination of the following fibers:
+A fabric’s “level” of flammability can be influenced by its substance, as well as its weight and weave.
+Fabrics that are exempt from flammability testing include: Plain surface fabrics, regardless of fiber content, weighing 2.6 ounces per square yard or more; and fabrics, both plain and raised, consisting of fibers made entirely from one or a combination of the following fibers:

 The 16 CFR 1615 & 1616 Standard, which regulates the flammability of children’s sleepwear, is stricter than the general clothing textiles burn test.
 Here, the end of 3 ½ by 10 inch specimens (multiple samples representing different aspects of the design) is held to a 1 ½ inch flame for 3 seconds and the resulting “char length” is measured.
 Testing must be done on each sample, once as produced (or after a single laundering) and once again after 50 launderings.
 No five samples can average more than a 7 inch char length.